 If you have found yourself with multiple debts, from multiple Canadian lenders, debt consolidation is something you have probably begun to consider.
 The topic of debt consolidation in Canada can be a confusing one.
 Trying to find the right type of loan or option has proven to be quite the daunting task for many Canadians.
 If you are having difficulties navigating the complexities of debt consolidation, you have come to the right place.

-LoanConnect will allow you to search multiple loans and other consolidation options from a variety of lenders and companies across Canada.
+LoanConnect allows you to search multiple loans and other consolidation options from a variety of lenders and companies across Canada.
 We are also fully dedicated to educating and supporting you throughout your debt consolidation journey and to help you manage your consumer debts.
-If you are interested in learning more about debt consolidation loans and the types of loans and options available to you, easily Apply for a Fast Online Loan.
+If you are interested in learning more about debt consolidation loans and the types of loans and options available to you, apply now.
+It's free to apply and won't affect your credit score to get pre-approved.
 If you are in need of debt consolidation advice, we recommend you visit our Frequently Asked Questions page.